 The style of a review can be formal or neutral depending on the intended reader.
-This means that when writing a review, it is important to have in mind who is asking for it as the style will not be the same for a secondary school or a language magazine.
+This means that when writing a review, it is important to have in mind who is asking for it as the style will not be the same, for example, for a review written for a secondary school or one written for a language magazine.

-1. Carefully read the instructions before writing.
-In the instructions you’ll get a close idea of ‘what information is required’ and ‘what type of public is going to read it’.
+Carefully read the instructions before writing.
+In the instructions you’ll get a close idea of the information that is required and the type of public that is going to read your review.

 Brainstorm for ideas and think in which paragraph of your review would it best fit in.
 The image above represents a review plan.
 Organising your information is important.
 If paragraphs deal with mixed up items, the reader is bound to get confused or may even miss your point.